What political and education backgrounds do Fellows have?

-- Enrolled full-time in an undergraduate or graduate program in a recognized Canadian post-secondary institution for both semesters of the 2017-2018 academic year;
+- Enrolled full-time or part-time in an undergraduate or graduate program at a Canadian post-secondary institution for both semesters of the 2021-2022 academic year;

-- Available to attend all five days of the national conference in Ottawa, no exceptions;
+- Available to attend all days of the national conference, no exceptions;

-- Cannot be employed in a paid political position at the federal or provincial level (i.e. the parliamentary or constituency office of an MP/MPP/MLA, Minister’s office or Party office headquarters’), for more than 4 hours per week; unpaid volunteers in these offices will be considered.
+- Applicants cannot be employed in a political position at the federal or provincial level (i.e. the parliamentary or constituency office of an MP/MPP/MLA/MNA, Minister’s office or Party office headquarters), for more than 4 hours per week; unpaid volunteers in these offices will be considered.

 What are the program dates?

-The Fellowship program takes place over a full academic year, beginning in early-October through to the beginning of May.
-Please note that all applicants who are accepted must be available to attend the five-day conference in Ottawa (Wednesday November 8-Sunday November 12) with no exceptions.
-In addition to the conference there are Sunday night conference calls; the schedule will be published in November.
+The Fellowship program takes place over a full academic year, beginning in mid-October through to the beginning of May.
+Please note that all applicants who are accepted must be available to attend the in-person conference in November with no exceptions.
+In addition to the conference there are Sunday night Zoom calls; the schedule will be published in November.

 What is the application process for the Fellowship?

 The process includes completing the application form (found on the CJPAC website), submitting responses to eight short answer questions and including an updated resume.
 Providing at least one political reference is recommended.
 This person could be an elected official, Senator, Candidate, campus club president, campaign team member or a director from an Electoral District Association.